cmsgs/android_device_samsung_galaxytab/tools/readme.txt

 Latest fixes:

+2011-01-17
+Fix p1_keyboard.kl, remove key codes unsupported in CM. add left and right alt.

 2011-01-16
 Moved everything to http://github.com/cmsgs
-This build should be functionally the same
+This build should be functionally the same as previous one

 2011-01-15
 Fix vold configuration so usb mount/unmount works